Smoothings of Fano varieties with normal crossing singularities: Obstructions

-By flat base change it follows that $g_p^{\ast}(\pi_{w_p,k})_{\ast}=(\pi_{u_p,k})_{\ast}(\tilde{g}_{p})^{\ast}$.
-Moreover, since both $g_p$ and $\tilde{g}_p$ are \'etale,
+By flat base change it follows that $g^{\ast}(\pi_{w,k})_{\ast}=(\pi_{u,k})_{\ast}(\tilde{g}_{p})^{\ast}$.
+Moreover, since both $g$ and $\tilde{g}$ are \'etale,

-Therefore~(\ref{complex1}) pulls back via $g_p$ to an exact sequence in $U_p$
+Therefore~(\ref{complex1}) pulls back via $g$ to an exact sequence in $U$,

-and the coboundary maps are the \v{C}ech maps corresponding to the numbering of the components of $U_P$ induced from the numbering of the components of $W_P$.
-R epeating this procedure at all points of $X$, we obtain an \'etale cover $(U_i \stackrel{f_i}{\la} X)_{i\in I}$ with the properties claimed.
+where the coboundary maps are the \v{C}ech maps corresponding to the numbering of the components of $U$ induced from the numbering of the components of $W$.
+This concludes the proof of the claim.